samuraoka/AutomatingUITestingWPF/README.md

 * [TestStack.White 0.13.3](https://www.nuget.org/packages/TestStack.White/)

 ## To run the project:
-1. Create a Northwind database using the SqlScript.sql
+1. Create a Northwind database using the SqlScript.sql in the solution root folder.
-2. Create a json file named "connectionString.json" at root of Northwind.UI.
-And set "Copy to Output Directory" property to "Copy if newer".
+2. Create a json file named "connectionString.json" at root of the Northwind.UI project.
+And set "Copy to Output Directory" property of the connectionsString.json file to "Copy if newer".
 3. Write a connection string to the connectionString.json file like below
 ```
 {